giscan/rtktouch-rpi-docker/README.md

 **How to build it**

-`docker docker build -t giscan/rtktouch-rpi-docker git://github.com/giscan/rtktouch-rpi-docker`
+`docker build -t giscan/rtktouch-rpi-docker git://github.com/giscan/rtktouch-rpi-docker`

 **How to use it (/dev/ttyUSB0 is your GPS)**